 - Select your website (it’s either by the same name as your web application or extended application)

 - Make sure “Anonymous Access” is enabled.

-- The front page of the site colletion (or any other page that you’re trying to access) published?
+- Is the front page of the site collection (or any other page that you’re trying to access) published?

 - Publishing images or the ones used by the branding of the site published?

 - CSS-files, master and publishing page layouts (check out the design galleries)

 Figuring out which one is always an issue – if none of these stand out, you could also simply open your ULS logs and go through them.
 Look for any 401 errors in that particular site collection, and you should eventually find any resources that anonymous users are not allowed to access in that web application – if there are any!